Texas Property Division Lawyers

 If you have a prenuptial or premarital agreement, the decision about how to divide your mutually earned assets might already be determined.
 If this is the case, you will need to review the document with legal counsel to determine whether the agreement is valid.

-A prenuptial agreement is helpful, but the paperwork in no way exempts you from any responsibilities associated with the divorce proceedings.
+A prenuptial agreement is helpful, but the paperwork doesn’t exempt you from any responsibilities associated with the divorce proceedings.
 It is important to review the agreement as well as an updated list of your assets, taking into consideration they may have grown in value since the time your prenuptial agreement was drafted.

 Close